fr33w1f1/rag_system/readme.md

-# Got Rejected from a Freelance RAG for Not Knowing How To Customize.
-I Built Every Block of The System to Learn It All
+#I Built Every Block of A RAG System to Learn It All
 ![RAG Architecture Diagram](docs/rag_architecture.png)
 ## What is it